Butterfield Overland Mail: Awarding the Overland Mail Company contract

 Through the 1840s and 1850s there was a desire for better communication between the east and west coasts of the United States.
 There were several proposals for railroads connecting the two coasts.
 A more immediate realization was an overland mail route across the west.
 Congress authorized the Postmaster General to contract for mail service from Missouri to California to facilitate settlement in the west.
 The Post Office Department advertised for bids for an overland mail service on April 20, 1857.
 Bidders were to propose routes from the Mississippi River westward.
 Nine bids were made by some of the most experienced stage men.

 None of the express companies, such as American Express, Adams Express, or Wells Fargo & Co.
 Express, bid on the contract because, as of yet, they had no experience running stage lines.
 A suggestion by The New York Times that the express companies could do a better job than the Overland Mail Company drew a sharp rebuttal from a Washington, D.C., newspaper.

 Mail Contract No. 12,578 for $600,000 per annum for a semi-weekly service was assigned to John Butterfield of Utica, New York, who was president for the contract that was named the Overland Mail Company.
 This was the longest mail contract awarded in the United States.
-It was a stockholding company and the main stockholders, besides John Butterfield, were also fellow directors of the company: William B. Dinsmore of New York City; William G. Fargo of Pompey, New York; James V.P.
+It was a stockholding company and the main stockholders, besides John Butterfield, were also fellow directors of the company: William B. Dinsmore of New York City; William G. Fargo of Buffalo, New York; James V.P.
 Gardner of Utica, New York; Marquis L. Kenyon of Rome, New York; Alexander Holland of New York City; and Hamilton Spencer of Bloomington, Illinois.
 There were four others known as sureties (security against loss).

 Almost all of the stockholders were connected to other businesses in Upstate New York and most lived near Butterfield's home in Utica, New York.
 Alexander Holland was Butterfield's son-in-law and treasurer of the Overland Mail Company.
 Dinsmore was vice-president of the company.
 The office for the company was in New York City.

 Why John Butterfield was chosen was stated by Postmaster General Aaron Brown: